jenfly/datajam-python/SETUP.md

 #### 1. Download and Install Miniconda

-Download the **Python 3.8 version** for your operating system from the **[Miniconda download page](https://conda.io/miniconda.html)** and run the installer, making sure to use all the recommended default settings.
+Download the latest Python version for your operating system from the **[Miniconda download page](https://conda.io/miniconda.html)** and run the installer, making sure to use all the recommended default settings.
 This installation is much quicker than the full Anaconda distribution and will probably only take a few minutes.

 #### 2. Install Additional Libraries